gene-kira/Psychic-Mind/README.md

 Eugene Blind Man navigation  he wants this build right away someone make it happen  5-19-2026

 if  you have AI that is able to hack the servers  thats it is operating on  it can then change all of the procedures and programs  that we are supposed  to be monitoring it's behaviour

+Borg Data System Organism-8-  is a masterpiece  with great power   5-28-2026